dstmar/WiringPi-PWM-Fan-Control/README.md

 You can also create a systemd service to launch this as a service on startup.

 <h2>Web interface :</h2>
-The WiringPi-PWM-Fan-Control listens on localhost TCP port configured above.<br/>
+The WiringPi-PWM-Fan-Control listens on localhost UDP port configured above.<br/>
 Anything capable of connecting to this socket can get basic stats from the fan, i've included a simple CGI client (fan.c).<br/>
 It simply provides RPM, temperature and current PWM speed.<br/>
 To use it, install a CGI compatible web server, I use lighttpd :<br/>